Accounts This Article Does Not Cover

 A.R.S. § 14-6202Why the Exclusions Matter

 The first exclusion covers business accounts.
-A checking account opened for a partnership or LLC is not a personal multi-party account, even if two people are signers.
-Business accounts follow business law, not survivorship rules.
+For example, a checking account for a partnership or LLC is not a personal multi-party account.
+This means business accounts follow business law, not survivorship rules.

-The second exclusion applies when someone manages money on behalf of an organization.
-If a treasurer controls a bank account for a nonprofit or civic group, the account does not belong to that person individually.
-Adding survivorship or pay-on-death features to that kind of account would not make sense.
+The second exclusion applies when someone manages money for an organization.
+A treasurer may control a bank account for a nonprofit or civic group.
+That account does not belong to the treasurer as a person.

-The third exclusion addresses fiduciary or trust accounts where the fiduciary relationship comes from somewhere other than the account agreement itself.
-If a court appointed a conservator, for example, the conservator's authority over the account comes from the court order, not the bank's signature card.
-Different rules apply.
+The third exclusion covers fiduciary or trust accounts.
+The fiduciary relationship comes from outside the account agreement.
+For example, a court may appoint a conservator.
+That authority comes from the court order, not the bank's signature card.